Big Ron Manager: Aftermath

 Big Ron Manager was regarded as a low point in the fortunes of Peterborough United.
 However, it proved the catalyst for future revival.
 Barry Fry stated that "The documentary has created so much interest throughout the world.
 I have had many people flying in from France, Scotland, Portugal and Spain to come and see me wanting to help this club in sponsorship and investment."
-Property businessman Darragh MacAnthony—who previously had no connection with the club—watched the show on television and a few months purchased the club and later became chairman.
+Property businessman Darragh MacAnthony—who previously had no connection with the club—watched the show on television and after a few months purchased the club and later became chairman.
 Under MacAnthony's investment and his appointment of Darren Ferguson as the club's manager in 2007, Peterborough gained promotion to League One in 2008 and then to the Championship in 2009.
 Fry also stated that MacAnthony buying the club was the "best thing" that personally ever happened to him.
 Speaking to FourFourTwo magazine, he said: "He saved my life.
 I couldn't have carried on like that, the worry would've killed me."